Manchester City beat Real Madrid 2-1 to pile pressure on Xabi Alonso

 Haaland told TNT Sports that it was a tough place to come and get a result.

-“We had lots of chances but the game was chaotic and we struggled to control it,” he said.
+“We had lots of chances, but the game was chaotic, and we struggled to control it,” he said.
 “These are the games you want to play, and with this new format, you get to play more UCL games.
 I like it.”

-Guardiola said his side is still in transition and are not yet equipped to win the Champions League.
+Guardiola said his side is still in transition and is not yet equipped to win the Champions League.

-“The players made an incredible effort and the spirit is unbelievable but there is still some way to go.”
+“The players made an incredible effort, and the spirit is unbelievable, but there is still some way to go.”

 Bellingham defended Alonso after the game, saying he has a “great relationship” with the Madrid boss.

-“After a run of draws we thought we would go on a run after that, but we know we need to pick up again and take it on the chin,” Bellingham said.
+“After a run of draws, we thought we would go on a run after that, but we know we need to pick up again and take it on the chin,” Bellingham said.

 “This is what I’ve signed up for – one of the most scrutinised teams in the world.
 I roll with the punches and focus on the football.”